 1. What is happening?

 By law, KIRO 7 must negotiate carriage agreements with satellite companies like Frontier.
 Usually, these deals are reached without any disruption to your service.
 In fact, our company has negotiated dozens of agreements with only the rarest of disruptions.
 Unfortunately, so far, Frontier has refused to reach a fair, market-based deal to carry KIRO 7.
 Our existing agreement with Frontier expired at midnight on New Year’s Eve.
-As no deal was reached before that date, you have lost live access to the shows, sports and local news on KIRO 7, which you rely on and are paying for; including The NFL on CBS AFC Championship Game, The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.
+As no deal was reached before that date, you have lost live access to the shows, sports and local news on KIRO 7, which you rely on and are paying for; including The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.
 We are continuing to negotiate with Frontier, but Frontier has refused to agree to reasonable terms for the valuable programming we provide.

 2. As a Frontier customer, what can I do to continue to watch my favorite shows on KIRO 7?

 The best thing viewers can do is call Frontier at 1-800-921-8101.
-Tell Frontier that you pay them a lot of money to watch your favorite shows on KIRO 7, including KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, Amazing Race, Criminal Minds, and KIRO 7 News at 11pm; as well as other shows you love including The NFL on CBS AFC Championship Game, The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.
+Tell Frontier that you pay them a lot of money to watch your favorite shows on KIRO 7, including KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, Amazing Race, Criminal Minds, and KIRO 7 News at 11pm; as well as other shows you love including The Grammys, KIRO 7 News from 4:30am-7am, CBS This morning, KIRO 7 News from 5-6:30pm, KIRO 7 at 7pm, and KIRO 7 News at 11pm; as well as other shows you love like The Big Bang Theory and NCIS.
 Tell Frontier that since it dropped KIRO 7, you will drop Frontier or demand a refund.
 Viewers also can also tell Frontier add KIRO 7 through Frontier’s social media accounts (@FrontierCorp on Facebook, @frontiercorp on Instagram, and @FrontierCorp and @AskFrontier on Twitter).

 3. Why does KIRO 7 charge cable and satellite operators a fee to carry their programming?